-Poor food production and access are contributing to high rates of food insecurity and malnutrition in the area.
+Poor food production, access, and limited food utilization practices are contributing to high rates of food insecurity and malnutrition in the area.
 Farmers struggle to produce enough crops for household consumption and sale due to poor water availability and weather variability attributed to climate change.
-Accessing food from markets is difficult due to the region’s remote location and large distance from town centers.
-As many men migrate for work, this is especially challenging for women responsible for caring for all farm and household duties.
+Accessing food from markets is difficult due to the region’s remote location and large distance from town-centers.
+As many men in the household migrate for work, this is especially challenging for women responsible for caring for all farm and household duties.

-Activities will be administered through community-based groups including child growth monitoring, nutrition and health promotion activities, trainings on improved agriculture methods, provision of agriculture inputs, and creation of savings and loans groups.
+Activities will be administered through community-based groups including child grown monitoring, nutrition, health and WASH promotion activities, trainings on improved agriculture methods, provision of agriculture inputs, and savings and loans groups.
 The groups will also work with the community to identify and monitor malnourished children and women and provide super flour where necessary.